Muschamp Rd

 Top Albums not Greatest Hits

 It didn’t really matter as just looking at the tracks I’ve listened to more than say 15 times revealed a lot.
 I decided my list would not include any compilations or greatest hits packages just real albums.
 I own a lot of compilations, soundtracks, and career retrospective CDs.
 I’ve listened to them a lot and this used to be the only way to get certain songs, but now you can buy so many individual tracks online, people don’t listen to albums anymore.
-I myself mainly listen mostly to custom playlists I’ve made on iTunes.
+I myself mainly listen to custom playlists I’ve made on iTunes.

 Many years ago, perhaps in 2001 I wrote my personal top 10 albums of all time.
 That time I not only eliminated compilations but also ‘live’ albums.